Maesteg Park A.F.C.: History

 Maesteg Park enjoyed the distinction of being one of just fourteen Welsh Clubs accepted into the F.A.
 Cup and F.A.
 Trophy for each of the eleven seasons prior to the formation of The League of Wales in 1992.

 The team's initial season in The League of Wales saw the club finish in fifteenth position, gaining forty points from nine victories and thirteen draws.
 However, The Park finished last but one and only escaped relegation when Haverfordwest County had to resign from the League.
 Maesteg were forced to play their first seven games away from home in 1993, while ground and dressing room improvements were finished off at Tudor Park.
 They fared quite well during that period, but then won only three of their next 25 league games and a relegation battle was fought to the end.

 The 1994–95 season brought little other than disappointment as the club slid quietly out of the League of Wales with hardly a murmur.
 They were tailed off for most of the season and finished 22 points adrift of Mold Alexandra the other relegated club.
 One of the fifty players to feature in the first team that season Mark Jones, took over the managerial reins for the following term as the club returned to the Welsh League, and stayed as manager of the club for six seasons.

 Since then the Welsh League have witnessed Maesteg Park as a regular top half side.
 Twice in 1995–96 and 1999–2000, the club finished in third place and in 2000–01 they lost the Welsh League Championship on goal difference to Ton Pentre as well as reaching the semi-finals of the Welsh Cup for the second time in nine years.

 With Andrew Rickard as Manager for the last two seasons The Park finished fourth and seventh respectively in the league.
 Dave Elliott subsequently took over the reins as Manager, but could not avoid the club resigning from the league at the end of the 2009–10 season.

 The club reformed in the 2010, and played in the Bridgend & District League.
 In 2013–14 they were champions of the Tier 9 First Division.

-After finishing in the top 4 for the next three seasons in the Premier Division, they were runners-up in the 2017–18 season.

-before being crowned champions at the end of the 2018–19 season/.
+After finishing in the top 4 for the next three seasons in the Premier Division, they were runners-up in the 2017–18 season. before being crowned champions at the end of the 2018–19 season.
+After winning the league they entered the playoff for promotion to the South Wales Alliance League and won 4–0 against Ynysybwl to secure promotion.

 In May 2020 they secured the South Wales Alliance League Division Two title, on points per game average after the season was curtailed as a result of the Coronavirus pandemic.